What made me donate my eggs?

-I still remember the day I saw the advertisement for Elite Fertility Solutions in my university’s newspaper; they were looking for young women to participate in an egg donation program.
-I had recently learned that some family friends were having difficulties conceiving, so with them in my mind I felt a strong pull to explore becoming a donor.
-Being an egg donor was never on my bucket list, but now it’s one of the life experiences that I hold most dear.
+I had recently learned that some family friends were having difficulty conceiving, so I felt a strong pull to donate my eggs.
+Being an egg donor was never on my bucket list.
+Now, it’s one of the life experiences that I hold most dear.

-During my time with Elite Fertility Solutions, everybody I interacted with was supportive, intelligent, and compassionate.
+During my time with Elite Fertility Solutions, the team was supportive, intelligent and compassionate

-What I really appreciated about the entire process was its humanity.
-I think it’s really easy for people to become overwhelmed or nervous when it comes to using this kind of medicine for reproduction, and for the donors to feel like anonymous subjects; but not here.
-I always knew I was in good hands and I always felt comfortable to come to them with any questions or concerns I had.
-The administrative staff was friendly and warm, and the medical team was equally compassionate and supportive – not to mention their evident level of skill.
+What I really appreciated about the process was its humanity.
+I think it can be easy for people to become overwhelmed or nervous, but that doesn’t happen here.
+I always knew I was in good hands and felt comfortable to come to them with any questions or concerns.
+The administrative staff was friendly and warm, and the medical team was equally compassionate and supportive.

-I will hold this experience close to my heart for the rest of my life, and I can’t express enough how much it meant to me to be part of this.
+I will hold this experience close to my heart for the rest of my life, and I can’t express enough how much it meant to me to donate my eggs.
 I can only hope that there are now two more parents out there with a child of their own.